Progressive Binarization - Pauli Correlation Encoding: a Continuation Method for Constrained Optimization: PCE Analysis

 which represents the sum of all weights connected to node $i$.
 For a fixed value of $c$ in the constraint, let ${\bar{d}_i}$ $|$ ${i \in n_c}$ denote the set of the $c$ largest values of $d_i$, where $n_c$ indexes the corresponding nodes.
 Then, the following expression is always true:

 The full mathematical deduction can be found on Appendix.
 This upper bound holds for any value of $c$ and for any graph.
 Based on this result, we propose to define the penalty parameter as

 We have tested this proposed value of $\beta_c$.
 In Figure~\ref{fig: beta_c performance} it is shown a comparison between the constraint success ratio $\varepsilon_c$ obtained by different configurations of $\alpha$, $\beta$, and the proposed value $\alpha$, $\beta_c$.
 From the results, two main conclusions can be drawn: \begin{enumerate} \item The overall performance is predominantly determined by $\alpha$.
 This trend is observed across the full range of $\beta$ values and is also reflected in the results obtained using $\beta_c$, where $\varepsilon_c$ increases from $0.50$ at $\alpha = 4$ to $0.92$ at $\alpha = 16$. \item The proposed penalty parameter $\beta_c$ yields equal or improved performance using a single value for all $c$, independently of $\alpha$. \end{enumerate} In conclusion, the proposed expression for $\beta(c)$ yields consistent performance and can therefore be used to study the algorithm in a systematic manner, without being affected by performance drops associated with particular choices of $\beta$ for specific $(\alpha, c)$ configurations.
+Moreover, these results indicate that $\alpha$ is the dominant parameter governing the overall performance of the algorithm.